wyrde/wyrde-comfyui-workflows/compare/prompts-x4/morepunctuation/README.md

-# wyrde's prompt noise comparisons
+# wyrde's punctuation noise comparisons

 Uses of [WAS](https://github.com/WASasquatch/was-node-suite-comfyui) and [omar](https://github.com/omar92/ComfyUI-QualityOfLifeSuit_Omar92) nodes.
 * Install the suits to avoid a mess of red boxes.